The North Western Fells

 During the 1980s, the guides were printed in batches of 3,000.
 However, with Michael Joseph taking over as the new publisher, the Gazette’s final print run for this guide was reduced to just one thousand.
 This quantity proved sufficient to last until the publication of all guides was discontinued.

 Towards the close of 1991, the publishing rights shifted to Michael Joseph.
 To infuse a personalised touch into the preliminaries, Chris Jesty, who had previously made corrections on behalf of Wainwright, was enlisted to handwrite them.
 Although initially he couldn’t quite replicate Wainwright’s hand-lettering, Chris honed his technique over time.
-When the Second Editions were completed, he had achieved a close mimicry of Wainwright’s distinctive writing style.
+When the Second Edition guides were completed, he had achieved a close mimicry of Wainwright’s distinctive writing style.
 Chris meticulously justified all the preliminary text by hand for Michael Joseph’s guides.

 In 1993, guidebook printing underwent a significant change as it departed Kendal for the first time since 1955, relocating to Clays Ltd in Bungay, located in the south of England.
-This arrangement persisted for a decade until 2003, when Michael Joseph discontinued the publication of Wainwright’s guides.
+This arrangement persisted for a decade until 2003 when Michael Joseph discontinued the publication of Wainwright’s guides.
 With this decision, Wainwright’s renowned guides were officially declared out of print.

 A stroke of luck brought the guides back to Kendal after a decade of being printed elsewhere.
 In February 2003, the announcement of Frances Lincoln as the new publisher marked a significant turn of events, with the Gazette being among the first newspapers to report this news: